On the structure of higher order quantum maps: The type functions

-Let $\Pe_f^0$ be the subposet in $\Pe_f$, consisting of the elements with nonempty labels and $\emptyset$ if it is contained in $\Pe_f$.
+In this paragraph we will be concerned with the problem of obtaining the decomposition in the structure theorem \ref{thm:structure} for a type function $f$.
+To this end, we introduce the reduced poset of $f$, denoted by $\Pe_f^0$, defined as the subposet in $\Pe_f$, consisting of the elements with nonempty labels and $\emptyset$ if it is contained in $\Pe_f$.
 We will show that any $f\in \Te_n$ is fully determined by $\Pe_f^0$ (and $n$).
 This is convenient, because $\Pe_f^0$ is much smaller and easier to visualise that $\Pe_f$.
-More importantly, from $\Pe_f^0$, one can find a decomposition of $f$ as products and complements of other functions.
-In particular, it is possible to obtain from $\Pe_f^0$ some choice of the chain types $\beta_1,\dots,\beta_k$ in the decomposition in Theorem \ref{thm:structure}.
+More importantly, from $\Pe_f^0$, one can find a decomposition of $f$ as causal products tensor products and complements of other functions.
+In particular, it is possible to obtain from $\Pe_f^0$ some choice of the chain types $\beta_1,\dots,\beta_k$ in the structure decomposition of $f$.

-We will start by some basic properties of $\Pe_f^0$.
+We start by some basic properties and examples of $\Pe_f^0$.
 Some further properties, and more technical parts of the proofs, can be found in Appendix \ref{app:pf0}.